Written by Sean McPheat |

 By different types of sales, we’re referring to the styles that salespeople will adopt when they are with prospects and customers.
 Either face-to-face or online.

 Over the years the styles have changed because buyers’ needs have changed.
+We’ve always had to reflect these changes in the Sales Training that we provide.

 If we were to sell in the same way as the snake-oil salespeople of the Wild West in 19th century America, we would be very quickly out of a job.